wtsi-hgi/hgi-vault/doc/design.md

 * Any of the Added, Removed, Changed or Fixed lists can be omitted in a commit message, if they are empty.

-* Ideally, each lists should contain only one or two items, with no more than five items across all lists; any more implies the commit it too large and should be done more frequently.
+* Ideally, each list should contain only one or two items, with no more than five items across all lists; any more implies the commit it too large and should be done more frequently.